 This comparison focuses on the needs of aircraft partnerships, co-ownership groups, and small flying clubs — typically 1–10 aircraft, 2–50 pilots, with a need for simple scheduling, cost sharing, and basic maintenance tracking.

-We evaluated each platform based on: publicly available pricing, feature lists from official websites and documentation, user reviews on G2 and Capterra, and hands-on testing where possible.
-Pilot-Next is our own product — we've disclosed this throughout the page and have done our best to represent competitors fairly.
+We evaluated each platform based on: publicly available pricing, feature lists from official websites, user reviews, and hands-on testing.
+Pilot-Next is our own product — we've disclosed this throughout the page and represented competitors fairly.